biotaphy/tutorials/_sources/tutorial/w5_split_occurrence_data.rst.txt

     files.
 If this field is left out, all fields from the first successfully processed record will be included in outputs.
   * **dwca**: This is an optional argument, but either this, or **csv**, must be provided.
-List of 0 or more lists, each containing 2 arguments
+List of 0 or more lists, each containing 2 arguments.

     * input DwCA file, and
-    * occurrence data wrangler configuration file (described in the next section).
+    * occurrence data wrangler configuration file (described in the previous section).

   * **csv**: This is an optional argument, but either this, or **dwca**, must be provided.
-    List of 0 or more lists, each containing 5 arguments
+List of 0 or more lists, each containing 5 arguments.

     * input CSV file
     * occurrence data wrangler configuration file (described in the next section).
     * fieldname for grouping data (often a taxonomic designation such as scientificName)
     * fieldname for the longitude/x coordinate
     * fieldname for the latitude/y coordinate
+    * fieldname for the JSON-encoded geopoint (iDigBio data uses this field), with sub-elements containing the x and y fieldnames.

   * **species_list_filename**: File location to write list of species seen (after wrangling).